Adani Enterprises: Adani Digital Labs

+Adani Digital Labs was incorporated in September 2021 as a wholly owned subsidiary of Adani Enterprises, to build a digital platform for the consumers of Adani Group's B2C businesses.
+In December 2022, the company made the alpha release of the mobile app, named "Adani One", with the integration of the group's airport vertical.
+In 2023, Adani Digital Labs acquired a 100% stake in Trainman, an online train ticket booking platform.

 AMG Media Networks

-AMG Media Networks was incorporated in April 2022 as a wholly-owned media and publishing subsidiary of Adani Enterprises.
+AMG Media Networks was incorporated in April 2022 as a wholly owned media and publishing subsidiary of Adani Enterprises.
 In May 2022, AMG Media Networks announced the acquisition of a 49% stake in Quintillion Business Media Ltd, which operates BQ Prime, for an undisclosed amount.
 Adani Enterprises had previously acquired an unspecified minority stake in the company in March 2022.
 In August 2022, AMG Media Networks announced the acquisition of a 29.18% stake in NDTV through its subsidiary.
 In December 2022, it acquired an additional 8.27% stake via a tender offer and 27.26% stake from the promoters Radhika Roy and Prannoy Roy, to raise its total shareholding in NDTV to over 64%.
+In November 2023, AMG Media Networks raised its stake in BQ Prime to 100% and rebranded BQ Prime as NDTV Profit, which had been shut down since June 2018.